Graph Neural Networks with Feature and Structure Aware Random Walk: Methodology

-The transition matrix $P_{pfpr}$ of PFPR is associated with an irreducible and aperiodic graph $\mathcal{G}$ with self-loops.
-According to Perron-Frobenius Theory~\cite{poole2014linear} for non-negative matrix, $P_{pfpr}$ has a positive left eigenvector $\tilde{\pi}$ corresponding to its dominate eigenvalue 1 with algebraic multiplicity 1, which guarantees the random walk on $\mathcal{G}$ converge to a unique positive stationary distribution equal to $\tilde{\pi}$.
-Therefore, the Diglacian in \cref{eq:dig2} can be rewritten as:
+Besides irreducibility, to guarantee the existence and uniqueness of the stationary distribution $\pi$, such that DiLaplacian can be constructed, the other necessary condition is that $\mathbf{P}_{fpr}$ should be aperiodic.
+To satisfy it, we only need to add a self-loop for each node with a non-zero probability, because the greatest common divisor of the lengths of its cycles is one.
+Thus, the transition matrix of FPR can be rewritten as $\tilde{\mathbf{P}}_{fpr} = \tilde{\mathbf{D}}_c^{-1} \tilde{\mathbf{A}}_c$, where $\tilde{\mathbf{A}}_c = \mathbf{A}_c + \mathbf{I}$ and $\tilde{\mathbf{D}}_c$ is the corresponding degree matrix.
+Therefore, $\tilde{\mathbf{P}}_{fpr}$ is associated with an irreducible and aperiodic graph $\tilde{G}_c$.
+According to Perron-Frobenius Theory~\cite{poole2014linear}, $\tilde{\mathbf{P}}_{fpr}$ has a positive left eigenvector $\pi$ corresponding to its dominate eigenvalue 1 with algebraic multiplicity 1, which guarantees the random walk on $\tilde{G}_c$ converge to a unique positive stationary distribution equal to $\pi$.
+Therefore, the DiLaplacian in \cref{eq:dig2} can be rewritten as:

-The remaining question is how to deal with the feature matrix $X$ with negative entries.
-We solve it by decomposing $X$ into $X = X^+ + X^-$, where $X^+$ and $X^-$ only contain the positive and negative entries respectively.
-Based on $X^+$ and $X^-$, we will get two similarity sorting graphs and combine them into the original graph to construct $\mathcal{G}$.